lpeacock200/notes/update_ideas.md

   # being a return of TripFeatures with count > SPARSENESS_LIMIT,
   def non_sparse_trip_features; end

-  # Return a hash of TripFeature => [Activites]
+  # Return a hash of TripFeature => [activities]
   # It first fetches TripFeatures from non_sparse_trip_features.
 For each,
-  # it queries to get a set of matching Activites from the Trip.
+  # it queries to get a set of matching Activities from the Trip.
 To limit the
-  # number of Activites returned, join and reverse sort against the location_activites_rankings
+  # number of Activities returned, join and reverse sort against the location_activities_rankings
   # table.
 Reverse sort to surface the least popular activties in a location in the interest of
-  # gathering more data and surfacing more/newer Activites.
+  # gathering more data and surfacing more/newer activities.
-  def activites_by_non_sparse_features; end
+  def activities_by_non_sparse_features; end
 end
 ```
 Updates to new controller for Additional Info section